This can especially be an issue during very cold weather in the winter months.

 Adding a simple undertank heating pad might be the perfect remedy for supplementing terrarium heat for a bearded dragon.

 Next, we will go over some ways you can add a heating pad (or undertank heater) to your terrarium to add a little more heat.

-Supplementing Terrarium Heat Using Heat Pads
+Supplementing Terrarium Heat With Heat Pads

 Heating pads are a great way to supply a gentle, consistent warmth to an area that is too cool.
-Heating pads generally attach to the underneath of tanks using an adhesive side, and contain a built-in thermostat to regulate the heat produced.
+Heating pads generally attach to the underneath of tanks using an adhesive side and contain a built-in thermostat to regulate the heat produced.

 They come in many different sizes to fit all different types of tanks and terrariums.
 Make sure to get a heating pad that best fits the terrarium you are using.

 You can also use two heating pads, if needed, on each end of the terrarium to supplement the basking zone and the cooler zone.